 Descriptive results in Table 1 indicated that 67.35% of farmers who responded are infected with Jiggers.
 This implies that prevalence of jigger infestation among farmers in Murarandia Division in Muranga County is higher than the prevalence rate of 4.5% of Kenya.
 Descriptive results also indicated that only 46% of the respondents were female implying that the majority (54%) of the respondents were male.
 This implies that majority heads of households in the division are men.
 Only 31.12% of the respondents suffer from chronic diseases.
-In relation to education level of the respondents, majority of the respondents (65.31%) had primary education as the highest level of education, 27.55% had secondary education as the highest level of education.
-This implies that majority of the respondents were poorly educated.
-Majority (87%) of the respondents were married while 11% were widowed.
+In relation to education level of the respondents, majority of the respondents (65.31%) had primary education as the highest level of education, 27.55% had secondary education as the highest level of education while only 7.14% had college education as the highest level of education.
+This implies that majority of the respondents were married while 11% were widowed.